amarkal/amarkal-taxonomy/README.md

 ![amarkal-taxonomy](https://askupasoftware.com/wp-content/uploads/2015/04/amarkal-taxonomy.png)

 ## Overview
-Using **amarkal-taxonomy** you can easily modify the taxonomy forms in the WordPress admin area and add custom fields to them.
+**amarkal-taxonomy** lets you add custom fields to taxonomies in WordPress, and optionally add columns to the taxonomy terms table.
 More utility functions will be added in the future.

 ## Installation